bongiozzo/musica_mustdie/output/band_xasthur.md

 # Xasthur

-Дискография
+## Дискография

-"Nocturnal Poisoning" 2002, Black Metal
+### "Nocturnal Poisoning" 2002, Black Metal

+1. In the Hate of Battle 09:04
+2. Soul Abduction Ceremony 07:44
+3. A Gate Through Bloodstained Mirrors 08:05
+4. Black Imperial Blood (Mьtiilation cover) 05:50
+5. Legion of Sin and Necromancy 11:40
+6. A Walk Beyond Utter Blackness 06:27
+7. Nocturnal Poisoning 15:20
+8. Forgotten Depths of Nowhere 04:50

-"The Funeral of Being" 2003, Black Metal
+### "The Funeral of Being" 2003, Black Metal

+1. The Awakening to the Unknown Perception of Evil 07:12
+2. Tyrant of Nightmares 06:47
+3. Intro 01:02
+4. Sigils Made of Flesh and Trees 05:18
+5. Blood From the Roots of the Forest, Part 2 01:32
+6. Blood From the Roots of the Forest, Part 1 08:50
+7. Intro 01:11
+8. Bleak Necrotic Paleness 02:29
+9. Reflecting Hateful Energy 07:55
+10. Tyrant of Nightmares (Darkened Winter Promo '01 version) 05:29
+11. Outro 01:03

-"Telepathic with the Deceased" 2004, Black Metal
+### "Telepathic with the Deceased" 2004, Black Metal

+1. Entrance into Nothingness 03:50
+2. Slaughtered Useless Beings in a Nihilistic Dream 04:49
+3. Abysmal Depths Are Flooded 06:51
+4. May Your Void Become As Deep As My Hate!
+03:27
+5. Telepathic With the Deceased 09:43
+6. A Walk Beyond Utter Blackness 07:42
+7. Cursed Revelations 05:39
+8. Drown into Eternal Twilight 03:00
+9. Murdered Echoes of the Mind 10:03
+10. Exit 02:33

-"To Violate the Oblivious" 2004, Black Metal "Subliminal Genocide" 2006, Black Metal
+### "To Violate the Oblivious" 2004, Black Metal

+1. Intro 02:06
+2. Xastur Within 06:14
+3. Dreams Blacker Than Death 05:24
+4. Screaming At Forgotten Fears 08:24
+5. Consumed By a Dark Paranoia 03:40
+6. Marked By Shadows 06:43
+7. Apparitional Void of Failure 04:37
+8. A Gate Through Bloodstained Mirrors 12:06
+9. Walker of Dissonant Worlds 05:40

+### "Subliminal Genocide" 2006, Black Metal

+1. Disharmonic Convergence 01:50
+2. The Prison of Mirrors 12:42
+3. Beauty is Only Razor Deep 07:00
+4. Trauma Will Always Linger 08:29
+5. Pyramid of Skulls 02:36
+6. Arcane and Misanthropic Projection 09:40
+7. Victim of Your Dreams 06:12
+8. Through a Trance of Despondency 03:30
+9. Loss and Inner Distortion 04:04
+10. Subliminal Genocide 08:49
+11. Malice Hidden in Surrealism 06:37

-"Defective Epitaph" 2007, Black Metal
+### "Defective Epitaph" 2007, Black Metal

+1. Soulless Elegy 02:42
+2. Purgatory Spiral 04:29
+3. Cemetery of Shattered Masks 06:03
+4. Malignant Prophecy 05:40
+5. Oration of Ruin 07:23
+6. Legacy of Human Irrelevance 05:36
+7. Dehumanizing Procession 04:52
+8. Funerals Drenched in Apathy 05:29
+9. Worship (The War Against) Yourself 07:34
+10. A Memorial to the Waste of Life 08:44
+11. The Only Blood That Pours is Yours 08:15
+12. Unblessed Be 08:13

-"All Reflections Drained" 2009, Black Metal
+### "All Reflections Drained" 2009, Black Metal

+1. Dirge Forsaken 05:41
+2. Maze Of Oppression 05:13
+3. Achieve Emptiness, Pt.
+2 04:39
+4. Masquerade Of Incisions 15:33
+5. Damage Your Soul 04:52
+6. Inner Sanctum Surveillance 07:02
+7. Obfuscated In Oblivion 05:25
+8. All Reflections Drained 07:57

-"Portal of Sorrow" 2010, Black Metal
+### "Portal of Sorrow" 2010, Black Metal

+1. Portal of Sorrow 04:09
+2. Broken Glass Christening 03:51
+3. Shrine of Failure 04:28
+4. Stream of Subconsciousness 07:51
+5. Karma/Death 04:20
+6. Horizon of Plastic Caskets 03:50
+7. Mesmerized by Misery 02:53
+8. This Abyss Holds the Mirror 07:31
+9. Mourning Tomorrow 02:08
+10. Miscarriage of the Soul 03:27
+11. Obeyer's of Their Own Deaths 02:31
+12. Released From this Earth 04:28
+13. The Darkest Light 04:37
+14. Hiver de Glace 01:56

 ## Отношения с другими группами